libpd/libpd/README.md

 ### Building yourself

 The C\# library expects a file libpdcsharp.(so/dll) in its directory.
-Before using the project, you need to compile it:
+Before using the project, you need to compile it with multiple instance support:

-    make csharplib
+    make csharplib MULTI=true

 Include `csharp/LibPdBinding.csproj` in your solution and reference the project in your application.
 See `csharp/README.txt` for details.